jo0704/Programming_Project/README.md

 Accuracy: TP+TN/TP+FP+FN+TN \
 ratio of correctly predicted translations to the total translations \
 Recall: TP/TP+FN \
-ratio of positive samples correctly classified as positive to the total positive samples
+ratio of positive samples correctly classified as positive to the total positive samples \
+The file ```results_common.txt``` contains the historical English words that are spelled like today

 ## 2. Character-level recurrent sequence-to-sequence model (seq2seq)